mtchao/password-guru-demo/README.md

-# INFO445 Rocket League Database App
+# Password Guru Test Environment
 Implemented using Microsoft SQL Server, express.js, and JQuery.

 To get this up and running follow these steps: